ibm-cloud-docs/vmwaresolutions/vmonic/slaccountrequirement.md

   years:  2016, 2018

-lastupdated: "2017-12-29"
+lastupdated: "2018-03-16"

 ---

 # Requirements for the IBM Cloud account

-To use {{site.data.keyword.vmwaresolutions_full}} to order instances, you must have an {{site.data.keyword.cloud}} account.
-The cost of the components that are ordered in your instances is billed to that {{site.data.keyword.cloud}} account.
+To use {{site.data.keyword.vmwaresolutions_full}} to order instances, you must have an {{site.data.keyword.cloud_notm}} account.
+The cost of the components that are ordered in your instances is billed to that {{site.data.keyword.cloud_notm}} account.

 **Note**: The {{site.data.keyword.cloud_notm}} account was previously known as the IBM SoftLayer account.